 Despite the efforts made in prevention, the reality is that thousands of women and girls fall into the hands of human trafficking networks every year, leading them to a future of sexual exploitation.
-The aim of this project is to rescue them and be able to repatriate them to their places of origin if they so wish.
+The aim of this project is to rescue them and be able to repatriate them to their places of origin if they wish so.

 This intervention requires perfect coordination with local authorities, police and specific anti-trafficking units, and their full cooperation is required.